 - Return of the Alpine Pastures during the second Saturday of October is when the streets are full of flocks of animals as they head to shelter during the winter months after being in the mountains.

 - Annecy Christmas Markets are a must!
-Of course, if you love Christmas markets, then coming between late November and December is a great way to see the city’s markets, enjoy mulled wine, buy delicious food, and grab a souvenir or two!
+Of course, if you love Christmas markets, then coming between late November and most of December is a great way to see the city’s markets, enjoy mulled wine, buy delicious food, and grab a souvenir or two!

 Where to Stay in Annecy